rovitotv/SensorCraft/guide/intro.rst

 ---------------------

 In this chapter we dive in with several different fun examples of extending the SensorCraft game.
-Review the examples and try the code all of the exercises have complete answers in the code directory.
+Review the examples and try the code, all of the exercises have complete answers in the code directory in case you get stuck.